tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/mexico.rst

 ************

-To configure PPD payments (payment in installments or deferred) it is only necessary to choose a date expiration date for your invoice and Odoo will detect if it is after the first day of the following month (in this case no payment term is set - with the payment term you can also stipulate if it will be PPDo PUE).
+To configure PPD payments (payment in installments or deferred) it is only necessary to choose a date expiration date for your invoice and CoquiAPPs will detect if it is after the first day of the following month (in this case no payment term is set - with the payment term you can also stipulate if it will be PPDo PUE).